/

 Takeaway With Breast Implants

 One thing you do have to keep in mind is that no two experiences of breastfeeding with implants will be the same.
-Although I did not encounter any problems with breastfeeding with implants does not necessarily mean that other moms who underwent breast augmentation had the same experience.
+But hopefully an insight on my personal experience with breastfeeding gave you a better understanding from a real person and not an article you found on Google!

-I actually do have friends with breast implants who struggled to breastfeed.
-But that doesn’t necessarily mean it was the breast implants.
-It could have easily been a latching issue, low milk production, or other problems.
-My mom (who did not have breast implants) wasn’t able to breastfeed for longer than a week after I was born.
+My mom who did not have breast implants was not able to breastfeed me for longer than a week after I was born.
 And that was because she didn’t produce a lot of milk.
 She also did not have the lactation support a lot of women have today.

 Similar Posts